DoodlesEpic/GraphPrime/README.md

 Before creating a new release update the semver versions on the package.json, cargo.toml, tauri.conf.json, _run a build_ and _run npm install_ as that will update both package manager lockfiles.
 Deployment of new versions is done by creating a new semver versioned tag and pushing it to GitHub, this will automatically trigger the [Tauri Action CI](https://github.com/tauri-apps/tauri-action) to start a new build and create a new release.
 It's important that the build environment contains the updater private key or else the build will fail.

+After the release has been published with the appropiate change notes, build artifacts and update signatures the final step is to update the [GitHub Gist with the current version information](https://gist.githubusercontent.com/DoodlesEpic/e19632f3fe451cd9a14f9322880d8ebf/raw/6ac23f0bbc0b6f798897a9fec8ae86237577c8c8/GraphPrimeUpdater.json) at https://gist.github.com/DoodlesEpic/e19632f3fe451cd9a14f9322880d8ebf as that is where the updater looks at to see what is the latest version of the software.

 ## License

 This project is licensed under the GNU GPL v3 free software license.
 Read the LICENSE file for more information.